IBM/ibm-licensing-operator/README.md

 marketplace-operator-7d4c5bdb5-mxsj6    0/1     CreateContainerConfigError   0          1m36s
 ```

-You can check what the problem is using yaml (using your pod name)
+Then, check what the problem is by using the yaml where you provide a pod name:

 ```bash
 kubectl get pod marketplace-operator-7d4c5bdb5-mxsj6 -n $GLOBAL_CATALOG_NAMESPACE -o yaml
 ```

-If it will show error like `container has runAsNonRoot and image has non-numeric user (marketplace-operator), cannot verify user is non-root`
-in status, You can fix it by adding securityContext to operator-marketplace/deploy/upstream:
+In case the following error apprears in the pod status: `container has runAsNonRoot and image has non-numeric user (marketplace-operator), cannot verify user is non-root`, fix it by adding securityContext to operator-marketplace/deploy/upstream:

 ```console
 vim operator-marketplace/deploy/upstream/08_operator.yaml
 ```

-Then append lines mentioned here:
+Next, append the following lines:

 ```yaml
 ...